 Most drive units are equipped with an adjustable rudder trim tab.
 This trim tab should be adjusted to balance the steering at the speed that you travel most frequently.
 Variations in speed, boat load or changes in the drive unit trim will cause the steering to pull in one direction.
 If the boat pulls to the left adjust the trim tab to the left and vice-versa.

 TRIM TAB PUMP LOCATION

-The trim tab pump is located underneath the center console.
+The trim tab pump is located in the starboard berth storage compartment.
 The hydraulic fluid should be checked on a seasonal basis.